KaavyaRao09/KaavyaRao09.github.io/README.md

 # KaavyaRao09.github.io

-This is a simple personal portfolio website of mine that is made using html,css, and javascript
+This is a simple personal portfolio website of mine that is made using HTML, css, and javascript